amoschou/mm/README.md

 # How to do a 'Mail merge' with a Laravel app.

-1. Install PHP and Composer
+1. Install PHP and Composer.
+No need to install Apache or another web server.
 2. Create a Laravel application (https://laravel.com/docs/9.x/installation):

    `composer create-project laravel/laravel mm`